keboola/developers-docs/integrate/data-streams/overview/index.md

 ### At least once

 In order to have every record delivered at least once, the client needs to implement retries for sending the records.
 Also use the settings endpoints to make sure that `"storage.level.local.encoding.sync.wait"` is set to `true` (default behavior).
 Note that this settings guarantees that the record was written to the local disk.
-It may still be lost in case of a hardware failure of the disk since there is no replication at the moment.

 ### Exactly once